Ravinark23/S3_Validation_Tool/README.md

 ## How to run the tool?
 ### Prepare configuration file
-In mmafmtransfer folder, you can see the configuration file named mmafmtransfer.conf.**
-Make appropriate changes specific to your cloud object storage to the configuration file. **
+In mmafmtransfer folder, you can see the configuration file named mmafmtransfer.conf. \n Make appropriate changes specific to your cloud object storage to the configuration file. **

 ### Command to run the tool.